New Distribution Capability (NDC) in Air Travel: Airlines, GDSs, and Impact on the Industry

 How travel systems in aviation are connected and what is NDC

-Let’s have a deeper look at the airline distribution landscape from the historical perspective.
-This will allow for a comprehensive understanding of the current state of NDC adoption and the roles of the players involved.
+Let’s have a deeper look at the airline distribution landscape from a historical perspective.
+This will allow for a comprehensive understanding of the current state of NDC adoption and the players involved.

 Flight distribution automation.
-In 1964, IBM and American Airlines developed the first computer reservation system Sabre, which is still around today.
-Sabre allowed American Airlines ticketing agents to search for flights using digital inventory, make reservations, and confirm them via computer terminals.
-It also decreased the error rate and gave access to customers’ PNR (Passenger Name Records).
-Sabre quickly became a serious advantage for American, resulting in the appearance of more Computer Reservation Systems (CRSs).
+In 1964, IBM and American Airlines developed the first computer reservation system (CRS) Sabre, which is still around today.
+It allowed American Airlines ticketing agents to search for flights using digital inventory, make reservations, and confirm them via computer terminals.
+The system decreased the error rate and gave access to passenger name records (PNRs).
+Sabre quickly became a serious advantage for Americans, resulting in the appearance of more CRSs.

 Bringing terminals to travel agents.
-During the 1970s, all CRS providers struggled to bring their systems to travel agents, installing terminals at their offices to make searching for flights and booking semi-automatic and remove the booking load from airlines.
-The American Society of Travel Agents and airline platform providers attempted to create a unified CRS for all travel agents.
-As a result, in 1976 United, American, and Eastern airlines shared access to their CRSs.
-Airlines offered to travel agencies long-term contracts, for which they supplied hardware, software, and training for a monthly subscription fee to get most of the bookings made via CRS.
-In exchange, travel agents were obliged to book more via CRSs.
+During the 1970s, all CRS providers struggled to bring their systems to travel agents, providing them with terminals for semi-automatic flight booking.
+In 1976 United, American, and Eastern Airlines shared access to their CRSs.
+Carriers offered travel agencies long-term contracts and supplied hardware, software, and training for a monthly subscription fee.
+In exchange, travel agents were obliged to book more using CRSs.

 Price independence.
 The Airline Deregulation Act of 1978 allowed airlines in the USA to set the price for fares independent of government regulations.
 This influenced the market and the demand for CRSs among travel agencies increased even more.